Grummus/spigotti/README.md

 -Streamlines the Spigot update process
 -Makes it easy to change allocated memory
 -Allows you to SSH into your server console without stopping it
+-Shows online players and any custom ascii art in top right corner

 # To use:
 -Run 'chmod +x install.sh'